metacpan/metacpan-web/README.md

 We strongly recommend using [metacpan-developer](https://github.com/CPAN-API/metacpan-developer), this will give you a virtual machine already configured and ready to start developing on.

+    $ vagrant ssh
+    $ cd /home/metacpan/metacpan.org
+    $ perl bin/daemon_control.pl start

+You'll find some log files in var/logs.

 ## Installing manually

-Install the project dependencies:

-    $ cpanm --installdeps .

-Run test suite:

-    $ prove -lr t/

-Start server on port 5001 (which you want to make authentication work)

-    $ plackup -p 5001 -r

-## Installing manually via carton

-If you prefer to use carton to manage your dependencies, then the above commands can be converted to:
+If you prefer not to use the VM, the following commands will get you started: commands can be converted to:

     $ carton install
-    $ carton exec prove -lr t/
+    $ ./bin/prove t
     $ carton exec plackup -p 5001 -r

 ## Local configuration changes